RanaUniverse/xubuntu_xfce_settings/README.md

 * xsettings.xml & xfwm4.xml - Checking (Maybe the dark theme will work from here)

-### Some informations
+## Some informations

 *.
-I dont know if the wallpapers will works fine or not

-*.
 I dont get the dark and white theme how will work :- The Theme will be in a place

-The Below command examole to edit a file.
+The Below command example to edit a file.
 `sed "s/RANA_UNIVERSE/$(whoami)/g" files_and_folders/backup_xml_files/filename.xml > a.xml`
 The two files here are:

 `xfce4-desktop.xml` - To Change the wallpaper.
 `xfce4-panel.xml` - To allow the linux logo in the app menu.